 Instructions

-- In a high speed blender, food processor, or using an immersion blender combine the cottage cheese, cacao powder, and maple syrup.1 cup Cottage Cheese, ¼ cup Cacao Powder, 3 tablespoon Maple Syrup
+- In a high speed blender, food processor, or using an immersion blender combine the cottage cheese, cacao powder, and maple syrup.1 cup Cottage Cheese, ¼ cup Cacao Powder, 3 tbsp Maple Syrup

 - Blend the cottage cheese mixture smooth and creamy, scraping down the sides of the bowl as needed.